U2: Activism and philanthropy

 U2 have provided funding for music education on several occasions.
 In 2010, an education programme for children called Music Generation was established from funds provided by U2 and the Ireland Funds.
-The band initially gave for the programme's creation, followed by donations of in 2015 and some of their earnings from their Joshua Tree Tour 2017.
+The band initially gave for the programme's creation, followed by donations of in 2015, some of their earnings from their Joshua Tree Tour 2017, and in 2026.
 The programme provided tuition to 116,000 children in 2023.
 Following U2's residency at Sphere in the Las Vegas Valley, the University of Nevada, Las Vegas's College of Fine Arts announced in January 2025 that the band had made a donation of $300,000 to the U2:UV Music Scholarship and Experiential Fund for music education.

 In April 2020, the group donated to purchase personal protective equipment for Irish healthcare workers working during the COVID-19 pandemic.
 The band also donated to ease the impact of the pandemic on the music industry, including a donation to the Songs from an Empty Room fundraiser.
 In January 2025, U2 donated $1 million to FireAid to benefit those affected by the Southern California wildfires.

 U2 were honoured with the Innovator Award at the 3rd iHeartRadio Music Awards in April 2016 for their "impact on popular culture and commitment to social causes".
 Bono has received many awards for his music and activism, including the Legion of Honour from the French Government in 2003, Times Person of the Year for 2005 (along with Bill Gates and Melinda Gates), and an honorary British knighthood in 2007.
 Some news sources have questioned the efficacy of Bono's campaign to relieve debt and provide assistance to Africa.